Risclover/The-Number-Game/README.md

         TL;DR: The range is back to 1-100, and is actually from 1-100 instead of 0-99.

   -  An error that I <em>wasn't</em> aware of last time was that, when there is nothing in the input box and the player presses Guess (or Enter), the game treats it as a non-duplicable guess and appends an empty slash to the "guess board".
 After seeing that this time, I added the condition of an empty input box to the list of things that generates an error.

+## Instructions
+The Number Game is a number guessing game.
+You must try to guess the winning number, which is a randomly-generated number between 1 and 100.
+The game will help you out along the way by letting you know if your guess is too high or too low.
+Try to guess the number in the least amount of guesses as you can!

+1. Choose a number between 1 and 100 and use the input box to submit your guess.
+You can submit your guess by pressing the Guess button or by pressing Enter.
+2. Read the response the game gives you.
+There are 4 possible options:
+    1. **Too High**: Your guess was too high.
+Guess a lower number.
+    2. **Too Low**: Your guess was too low.
+Guess a higher number.
+    3. **Win**: You guessed the number correctly and won the game!
+    4. **Error**: You submitted an invalid guess.
+Make sure that:
+       1. The input box isn't empty.
+       2. Your guess is from 1 - 100 (including 1 and 100); numbers like 0, -5, and 101 are invalid.
+       3. Your guess doesn't include any non-digit characters (including letters and special characters).

+3. The game records your number of guesses and your previously-guessed numbers.
+Refer to this to avoid accidental duplicate guesses. (**Note**: The game only counts duplicate guesses as the first initial guess.)

 ## Build
 ([Back to top ^](#introduction))